Admiralty in the 18th century: Vice admiralty courts

-Vice-Admiral of the Coast was responsible for the defence of one of the twenty maritime counties of England, the North and South of Wales, Scotland and Ireland As a Vice-Admiral, the post holder was the chief of naval administration for his district.
-His responsibilities included, deciding the outcome of the Prize court (captured by pirate ships), dealing with salvage claims for wrecks, acting as a judge in relation to maritime issues.
+The Vice-Admiral of the Coast was responsible for the defence of one of the twenty maritime counties of England, the north and south of Wales, Scotland and Ireland As a vice-admiral, the post holder was the chief of naval administration for his district.
+His responsibilities included deciding the outcome of the prize court (legality of ship captures), dealing with salvage claims for wrecks, and acting as a judge in relation to maritime issues.